 - EWUE-crop-ecosystem water use efficiency, or the amount of CO2 removed from the soil-crop-air system per unit of water used in ET. - ET-evapotranspiration. - NEE-net ecosystem exchange, measured in lb.
-CO2 per acre; represents the balance from the amount of CO2 fixed in photosynthesis minus the CO2 released in plant respiration and as a byproduct of organic matter decomposition in the soil; expressed as a negative value if the net flux of CO2 is coming down toward the crop or sink. - WUE-net carbon gain from photosynthesis to water lost through transpiration at the leaf level.
-In agricultural science, WUE is used to denote the ratio of the amount of harvested yield, either grain or biomass, to the amount of water used in producing the crop yield. - EC-eddy covariance-provides quantification of EWUE at the crop-ecosystem level by measuring the CO2 and water fluxes between the atmosphere and land surface.
-This is achieved by measuring the covariance of the vertical wind speed for eddy transport and the concentrations of CO2 and water vapor in the eddies.

-The objectives of the study were to quantify 1) NEE and ET from C_4 (corn) and C_3 (soybean and cotton) cropping systems in the lower Miss.
-Delta, and 2) EWUE across these three cropping systems for irrigation water management applications.

-• The research reported in this article was conducted at Stoneville, Miss., which has a sub-tropical humid climate with mild winters and warm summers.
-Dominant soil series in all crop fields is Tunica clay.
+CO2 per acre; represents the balance from the amount of CO2 fixed in PS minus the CO2 released in plant respiration and as a byproduct of organic matter decomposition in the soil; expressed as a negative value if the net flux of CO2 is coming down toward the crop or sink. - WUE-net C gain from PS to water lost through transpiration at the leaf level.
+In agricultural science, WUE is used to denote the ratio of the amount of harvested yield, either grain or biomass, to the amount of water used in producing that yield. - EC-eddy covariance-provides quantification of EWUE at the crop-ecosystem level by measuring the CO2 and water fluxes between the atmosphere and land surface.
+This is achieved by measuring the covariance of the vertical wind speed for eddy transport and the concentrations of CO2 and water vapor in the eddies. - The objectives of the study were to quantify 1) NEE and ET from C4 (corn) and C3 (soybean and cotton) cropping systems in the lower Miss.
+Delta, and 2) EWUE across these three cropping systems for irrigation water management applications. - The research reported in this article was conducted at Stoneville, Miss., which has a sub-tropical humid climate with mild winters and warm summers.
+Dominant soil series in all crop fields is Tunica clay. - Corn was planted in 38-in.-wide rows on Mar.
+21, 2017, was fully emerged on Mar.
+28, and reached physiological maturity [PM] on July 17, or 111 days after emergence [DAE]. - Soybean was planted in 30-in.-wide rows on Apr.
+21, 2017, was fully emerged on Apr.
+28, and reached PM on Sept.
+10, or 135 DAE. - Cotton was planted in 30-in.-wide rows on Apr.
+22, 2017, was fully emerged on May 1, and reached PM on Sept.
+10, or 132 DAE.